-Connection Enable UEFI Network Stack Enable or disable UEFI Network Stack and controls the on-board LAN Controller.
-By default, the option is enabled.
-HTTPs Boot Feature HTTPs Boot Enable or disable the HTTPs Boot feature.
-By default, the HTTPs Boot option is enabled.
-HTTPs Boot Mode With Auto Mode, the HTTPs Boot extracts Boot URL from the DHCP.
+Connection HTTPs Boot Mode With Auto Mode, the HTTPs Boot extracts Boot URL from the DHCP.
 With Manual Mode, the HTTPs Boot reads Boot URL from the user-provided data.
 By default, the Auto Mode option is enabled.

-Table 9.
+Table 11.
 System setup options-Power menu